Estimating the Effect of Central Bank Independence on Inflation Using Longitudinal Targeted Maximum Likelihood Estimation: Motivating Question: Central Bank Independence and Inflation

 \section{Motivating Question: Central Bank Independence and Inflation}

 When governments have discretionary control over monetary instruments, typically a short-term interest rate, they can prioritize other policy goals over price stability.
 For instance, after nominal wages have been negotiated (or nominal bonds purchased), politicians may be tempted to create inflation to boost employment and output (gross domestic product, GDP) or to devalue government debt.
 This is referred to as the time-inconsistency problem of commitments to price stability.
 It results in an inflation rate higher than what is socially desirable.
-To overcome this outcome, the literature stresses the benefits of enforced commitments (rules).
+To overcome this outcome, the literature discusses a variety of commitment mechanisms (also called ``commitment technologies''), ranging from simple rules (such as the imposition of strict rules on the rate of monetary expansion, inflation targeting and nominal exchange rate targeting), contracts between the government and the central bank, reputational forces and, from a practical perspective the best known and implemented mechanism, the delegation of monetary policy-making to an independent central bank.
 In particular, \citet{rogoff1985optimal} has proposed delegating monetary policy to an independent and ``conservative'' central banker to reduce the tendency to produce high inflation.
-Here, conservative means that the central banker dislikes inflation more than the government, in the sense that (s)he places a greater weight on price stability than the government does.
+Here, conservative means that the central banker dislikes inflation more than the government, in the sense that they places a greater weight on price stability than the government does.
 Once central bankers are insulated from political pressures, commitments to price stability can be credible, which helps to maintain low inflation.
 Rogoff's seminal paper had a twofold effect: stimulating the implementation of central bank reforms on the policy side and creating avenues for the design of indices that are suitable to capture the degree of independence of these institutions on the research side.